top of page

 • Make sure they’re hydrated, especially with indoor heating drying out the air.

-These seasonal risks don’t mean less fun for your pet, they just mean being more mindful, and that’s something MOSA takes seriously.
-When you drop your pup off for short or long-term care, you can feel confident knowing they’re in a safe, healthy environment where playtime, snuggles, and spa days are never in short supply.
+These seasonal risks don’t mean less fun for your pet.
+They just mean being more mindful.
+That’s something MOSA takes seriously.
+When you drop your pup off for short or long-term care, you can feel confident knowing they’re in a safe, healthy environment.
+Here, playtime, snuggles, and spa days are never in short supply.

 Dogs may not beg for tissues or tea when they’re sick, but they do show us when the season is getting to them.
 From the zoomies one day to the sniffles the next, this is the time of year to keep an extra-close eye on your pup’s health (and coat).
 That’s why MOSA is here for playdates, sleepovers, spa days, and everything in between that helps your dog feel their best.